Marker Logo

 Topics.
 This historical marker is listed in these topic lists: African AmericansAgricultureCemeteries & Burial Sites.
 A significant historical year for this entry is 1824.

 Location.
 36° 33.883′ N, 80° 33.25′ W. Marker is near Ararat, Virginia, in Patrick County.
-Marker is on Ararat Highway (Virginia Route 773) half a mile south of State Line Road, on the right when traveling west.
+It is on Ararat Highway (Virginia Route 773) half a mile south of State Line Road, on the right when traveling west.
 The marker is on the grounds of Laurel Hill - Birthplace & Boyhood Home Of J.E.B.
 Stuart.
 Touch for map.
 Marker is in this post office area: Ararat VA 24053, United States of America.
 Touch for directions.

 The Slave Graveyard Marker image.
 Click for full size.

-Photographed By Craig Doda, July 26, 2020
+Photographed by Craig Doda, July 26, 2020

 2. The Slave Graveyard Marker